 What is the average price of propane in 2026?

-The 2026 calendar-year average is not yet final (EIA monthly data through the year is still being collected).
-The 2025-2026 heating season averaged close to $2.62 per gallon based on the weekly readings October 2025 through March 2026.
-The 2025 full calendar year averaged $2.611 (EIA monthly archive).
-Year-to-date context updates with each EIA monthly release.
+The 2026 calendar-year average is not yet final (the EIA survey resumes in October).
+The 2025-2026 heating season averaged $2.553 per gallon across the 26 weekly readings October 2025 through March 2026.
+Across the survey weeks EIA published in calendar 2025, the average was $2.589.
+Year-to-date context updates with each EIA release.

 How much does propane cost per gallon in my state?